Robotics-Club-BMU/workshops/3D-workshop/README.md

 # Tasks

-In the workshop, we had explained the concept by doing some models they are:
+We demonstrated the concept in the workshop by creating the following models:

 - ### Model - 1 :